 I have two brothers and their names are Marty and Satyajit and Marty is twenty years old and Satyajit is six and three quarters.

 I am your number one fan!
-I love your movies like 'Back to the Future' and 'Back to the Future II' and 'Back to the Future III' and 'Who Framed Roger Rabbit' and 'Forrest Gump."
+I love your movies like "Back to the Future" and "Back to the Future Part II" and "Back to the Future Part III" and "Who Framed Roger Rabbit" and "Forrest Gump."
 They're my favorites!

 In 'Back to the Future', I enjoy all the time travel scenes and the skateboarding scenes and I find some scenes really really funny, especially when Doc is there!
 I like all the future scenes in part two, but I don't think we will have flying cars in 2015.
 Oh, also in part two, there is a Pizza Hut logo on the packet, but the logo you used was the older logo but now on the boxes there is a newer logo, so that's not right.
 Even though, I love the movies!